 This quintessential middle grade biography of Harriet Tubman, a selection of the Schomburg Center's Black Liberation Reading List.

 Harriet Tubman: Conductor on the Underground Railroad was praised by the New Yorker as “an evocative portrait,” and by the Chicago Tribune as “superb.”
-It is a gripping and accessible portrait of the heroic woman who guided more than 300 slaves to freedom and who is expected to be the face of the new $20 bill.
+It is a gripping and accessible portrait of the heroic woman who guided more than 300 enslaved people to freedom.

-Harriet Tubman was born a slave and dreamed of being free.
+Harriet Tubman was born in slavery and dreamed of being free.
 She was willing to risk everything—including her own life—to see that dream come true.
 After her daring escape, Harriet became a conductor on the secret Underground Railroad, helping others make the dangerous journey to freedom.

 This award-winning introduction to the late abolitionist, which was named an ALA Notable Book and a New York Times Outstanding Book, also includes additional educational back matter such as a timeline, discussion questions, and extension activities.